 How long does it take to lose weight on Mounjaro?

-Taking Mounjaro’s weight-loss counterpart Zepbound will not be successful overnight.
+Taking Mounjaro’s weight-loss counterpart, Zepbound, will not be successful overnight.

 Any weight loss experienced while taking Zepbound will also require lifestyle changes, such as modifying your diet and increasing physical activity.

-Many studies looking at the efficacy of Zepbound for weight loss have been conducted over many months, with the trials used as the basis for the FDA approval lasting nearly a year and a half.
+Studies looking at the efficacy of Zepbound for weight loss have been conducted over many months, with the trials used as the basis for the FDA approval lasting nearly a year and a half.

 Why am I not losing weight on Mounjaro or Zepbound?